TIMESAT/.github/profile/README.md

 This is the **only official repository hub** for the TIMESAT software and related resources.

 ## About TIMESAT
-TIMESAT is a software package designed for analyzing time-series of satellite sensor data.
+TIMESAT is a software package for analysing time-series of satellite sensor data.
+We have developed TIMESAT to be able to investigate the seasonality of satellite time-series data and their relationship with dynamic properties of vegetation, such as phenology and temporal development.
+The temporal domain holds important information about short- and long-term vegetation changes.
-It is widely used in research and applications involving vegetation dynamics, land surface monitoring, and environmental studies.

 ## Repositories
 All official code, documentation, and updates related to TIMESAT will be published under this organization.